Analysis: Does Netanyahu's Win Maintain Status Quo Or Push Israel Further Right?

 Israel's attorney general has signaled that he's preparing to file corruption charges against Netanyahu.
 Under their system, Netanyahu's lawyers can get a hearing to try to prevent that — which could take place this summer.

 An indictment could also push Netanyahu to the right.
-The indictment itself doesn't force him from office but Netanyahu will need to keep his coalition or may even ask his allies to pass laws allowing him to delay the case while in office.
+The indictment itself doesn't force him from office, but Netanyahu will need to keep his coalition or may even ask his allies to pass laws allowing him to delay the case while in office.
 They'll ask for things in return, like maybe the annexation of West Bank settlements.

 Netanyahu will be under major pressure to give in to their demands.
 His expected government would only have a narrow parliamentary majority and defectors could prompt a new election.